 17. Hanging Garden

 Convert the top of your milk can into a hanging planter by attaching chains.
 Add trailing plants like fuchsias for a dramatic effect.
 This vertical gardening idea saves space and adds visual interest.
+Explore more creative indoor hanging planter ideas to elevate your home decor.

 18. Fairy Garden Delight

 Create a whimsical fairy garden inside your milk can.
 Use miniatures and mosses to craft a magical scene.
 This is such a fun project that adds a touch of enchantment to any area.
+Explore our charming fairy garden container ideas for more inspiration.

 19. Seasonal Centerpiece